CODE-at-TACC/summer-2016/robotics/programming/FUNCTIONS.md

 ### Introduction

 You're going to add your own custom functions to the firmware.
+Use the ```1_robot.ino``` example firmware for this lesson.

 ** TODO: YouTube Video about adding a function **